BigStinky11/STIR-Project/TFODCourse/README.md

-Hello :)
-\n
-This is my code.
+print(f"Hello, this is my code. \nIt's not done yet, but I'm trying :)")
-I'm not sure what else to put here but this is a work in progress.